 General Description of the Project

-Description: A planned 193 MW (ISO) dual-fueled, natural gas fired, simple cycle power generation facility using 4 GE LM6000 turbines (“The Edgecombe Plant”).
-Enron will have a four-year power purchase agreement (PPA) for the full output of the Edgecombe Plant.
+Description: A planned 190 MW dual-fueled, natural gas fired, simple cycle power generation facility using 4 GE LM6000 turbines (“The Edgecombe Plant”).
+Enron will enter into a four-year power purchase agreement (PPA) for the full output of the Edgecombe Plant.
 Details of the PPA are included below.

-Location: The Edgecombe site is located on approximately 10 acres, near the city of Rocky Mount, North Carolina.
-The plant will be located 1/3 miles southwest of the intersection of State Road 1404 and 1407, approximately 5 miles from interstate 95.
+Location: The Edgecombe Plant site is comprised of approximately 10 acres, near the city of Rocky Mount, North Carolina.
+The plant will be located 1/3 miles southwest of the intersection of State Road 1404 and 1407.

 NERC Region: SERC